 Libraries: To set up a standing order for the Essays and Studies series or to take advantage of our summer sale, click here.

-Online purchase of CRRS publications is securely processed through Stripe.com.
+Online purchases of CRRS publications are securely processed through Stripe.com.

 Refunds: please email firstname.lastname@example.org for refunds.

 ES38: Crusade Propaganda in Word and Image in Early Modern Italy: Niccolò Guidalottos’ Panorama of Constantinople (1662), by Nirit Ben-Aryeh Debby

 ES37: The Saint between Manuscript and Print: Italy 1400-1600, ed.
 Alison K. Frazier

 ES36: Medici Women: The Making of a Dynasty in Grand Ducal Tuscany, ed.
 Giovanna Benadusi and Judith C. Brown